 He’s The King Of The Sports Card Hobby…But WHY?

-I’m a 40 year old guy who’s been collecting Mickey Mantle baseball cards for about 35 of those years.
+At the time of writing this I’m a 40 year old guy who’s been collecting Mickey Mantle baseball cards on and off since 1986.
 Mantle retired from baseball 12 years before I was even born yet he’s always been my favorite player to collect.

 To that point, here’s a question I’ve been asked many times over the years, in some form or another, and even more so recently (due to the sports cards popularity boom we’re still in, that’s bringing boatloads of younger people to the hobby):